v3kt0r-87/Clang-Stable/README.md

 # Clang-Stable ( Frequently Updated )

-### Stable builds of Clang for compiling Android Kernels ( Latest Zyc and WeebX Stable builds)
+### Latest Stable builds of Clang for compiling Android Kernels

 # How to use :